 Get your family prepared for any natural disaster or evacuation (flood, wildfire, earthquake, hurricane) with a 72-hour grab-and-go survival kit backpacks for your children.
 Here’s a detailed, comprehensive, printable list of things to pack for emergency disaster preparedness for kids.

-not a fun thing to think about, but definitely a necessity to be sure you ready for life’s unexpected moments.
+not a fun thing to think about, but definitely a necessity to be sure you are ready for life’s unexpected moments.

 It’s no secret that I have felt overwhelmed by the enormity of this Emergency Prep Project so I am taking my time and breaking it down into simple steps so I don’t feel stressed! #babysteps

 And here are the steps I’ve taken so far…

 (Note: The links in this post are AMAZON affiliate links, and we will be compensated when you make a purchase by clicking through our links.
 Read our full disclaimer policy here.)

 And now it’s week #3 of our family’s emergency preparedness journey, and we are focusing on prepping the kids with grab-and-go bags.

 Essentially, a grab-and-go bag is a bag that each child in the family would grab in case there was an emergency that has a few basics to get them through a few days away from home.

 Well, I created this handy little checklist to help you get your items together for your kids!

 Well while I was at it, I decided to make one for them too…